 The API is built to allow you to create a functional application or integration quickly and easily.
 We know from experience - these are the APIs that power the HubSpot application.
-The ecosystem of developers creating integrations on top of the APIs are strong and diverse, ranging from webinar providers to CRMs to social advertising.
+The ecosystem of developers creating integrations on top of the APIs is strong and diverse, ranging from webinar providers to CRMs to social advertising.

 All of the HubSpot APIs are organized around REST - if you've interacted with a RESTful API already, many of the concepts will be familiar to you.
 All API calls to HubSpot should be made to the https://api.hubapi.com base domain.
 We use many standard HTTP features, like HTTP verbs, which can be understood by many HTTP clients.
 JSON will be returned in all responses from the API, including errors.
 The APIs are designed to have predictable, straightforward URLs and to use HTTP response codes to indicate API errors.